pravega/pravega/documentation/src/docs/controller-service.md

 Truncate follows similar mechanism to update and has a temporary stream-property for truncation that is used to supply input for truncate stream.
-Once truncate workflow identifies that it can proceed, it first sets the state to TRUNCATING.
+Once truncate workflow identifies that it can proceed, it first sets the state to *TRUNCATING*.
 Truncate workflow then looks at the requested stream-cut, and checks if it is greater than or equal to the existing truncation point, only then is it a valid input for truncation and the workflow commences.
 The truncation workflow takes the requested